rescript-association/genType/README.md

 - Export object and record types as interfaces.
 To activate, add `"exportInterfaces": true` to the configuration.
 The types are also renamed from `name` to `Iname`.

+- Emit prop types for the untyped back-end.
+To activate, add `"propTypes": true` and `"language": "untyped"` to the configuration.

 # Limitations

 - **BuckleScript in-source = true**.
 Currently only supports bucklescript projects with [in-source generation](https://bucklescript.github.io/docs/en/build-configuration#package-specs) and `.bs.js` file suffix.